plukacs/lab-governance/README.md

 Make it transparent at https://docs.google.com/spreadsheets/d/1n1xfIGBuBe1IAIjhP-SUL0LrzrLgYIjZm2XaaFaV-rY/edit#gid=0 Make a brownbag talk if possible.

+### Policy: Learning
+Every 3 month on the first Friday of the month is a FedEx day.
+(First occasion: 2015-07-03) A 24 hour "hackatlon"
+Every kind of project is welcomed (Does not have to be Lab related) The teams have to deliver the full project on the end.

 ### Policy: Employee benefits
  - tee: differentiate CBA (Tojás) and Kusmi (Anikó) quality
  - coffee